jan-Lope/Toki_Pona-Parser/README.md

-# Toki Pona Parser
-Toki Pona is a constructed, minimal language.
-This parser based on swi-prolog and definite clause grammars (dcg) and supports spelling, grammar check and ambiguity check of Toki Pona sentences.

-## The Toki Pona Parser - A Tool for Spelling, Grammar Check and Ambiguity Check of Toki Pona Sentences
+# Toki Pona Parser - A Tool for Spelling, Grammar Check and Ambiguity Check of Toki Pona Sentences

+Toki Pona is a constructed, minimal language, designed by the translator and linguist Sonja Lang.
+Toki Pona favors simplicity over clarity, and touts itself as "the language of good.
+The simple way of life."

+By virtue of Toki Pona's extremely small vocabulary, and order-independent syntax, the language is good at talking about feelings and simple relationships, but not about the finer points of politics or silicon-on-insulator microchip fabrication techniques.
+Tokiponists believe this is exactly as it should be.

+Whether you accept the philosophy or not, Toki Pona is fun to speak.

+## About

 This parser analyzes Toki Pona sentences.
 It ckecks the spelling and grammar.
 Furthermore, it finds possible grammatical variants.
 That is, it finds grammatical ambiguities.